Surgery

 Good to Know

-- Documents to keep: Receipt or explanation of benefits showing the surgeon's name, registration number, date of service, procedure, and amount paid.
+- Keep a receipt or explanation of benefits showing the surgeon's name, registration number, date of service, procedure, and amount paid.

 Frequently Asked Questions